Lat (cartoonist): Reporter to cartoonist

-Lat's career took a turn for the better on 10 February 1974; Asia Magazine, a periodical based in Hong Kong, published his cartoons about Bersunat—a circumcision ceremony all Malaysian boys of the Islamic faith have to undergo.
+Lat's career took a turn for the better on 10 February 1974; Asia Magazine, a periodical based in Hong Kong, published his cartoons about Bersunat—a circumcision ceremony which all Malaysian boys of the Islamic faith have to undergo (primarily from the Malay, Orang Asli, Kadazan-Dusun, Bisaya, Malaysian Indians, Melanau, Rungus, Tidung, Bajau, Murut, Suluk and Orang Sungai communities; for the minority remainder of Malaysia's majority Muslim population originate from the Dayak, Orang Ulu and Malaysian Chinese ethnicities).
 The cartoons impressed Tan Sri Lee Siew Yee, editor-in-chief of the New Straits Times.
 Lee found Lat's portrayal of the important ceremony humorous yet sensitive, and grumbled that the newspaper should have hired the artist.
 He was surprised to be told that Lat was already working within his organisation.
 Lat was called to Lee's office to have a talk, which raised the reporter's profile in the company.
 He became the paper's column cartoonist, taking up a position created for him by Samad, now deputy editor of the New Straits Times.
 His first duty was to document Malaysian culture in a series of cartoons titled Scenes of Malaysian Life.
 The newspaper also sent him to study for four months at St Martin's School of Art in London, where he was introduced to English editorial cartoons and newspapers.
 Returning to Malaysia full of fascination with his experience, Lat transformed Scenes of Malaysian Life into a series of editorial cartoons.
 His approach proved popular, and at the end of 1975 he was appointed full-time cartoonist with total freedom in his work.

 Lat produced a steady stream of editorial cartoons that entertained Malaysian society.
 By 1978, two collections of his works (Lots of Lat and Lat's Lot) had been compiled and sold to the public.
 Although Malaysians knew of Lat through Scenes of Malaysian Life, it was his next work that propelled him into national consciousness and international recognition.
-In 1979, Berita Publishing Sendirian Berhad published Lat's The Kampung Boy, an autobiographical cartoon account of his youth.
+In 1979, Berita Publishing Sdn.
+Bhd.–the then-print publication subsidiary of the New Straits Times Press–published Lat's The Kampung Boy, an autobiographical cartoon account of his youth.
 The book was a commercial hit; according to Lat, the first printing—60,000 to 70,000 copies—sold out within four months of the book's release.
 Readers of the book were captivated by his "heart-warming" portrayal of Malaysian rural life, rendered with "scribbly black-and-white sketches" and accompanied by "simple but eloquent prose".
-By 2009, the book has been reprinted 16 times and published in several other countries in various languages, including Portuguese, French, and Japanese.
+By 2012, the book has been reprinted 18 times and published in several other countries in various languages, including Portuguese, French, and Japanese.
 The success of The Kampung Boy established Lat as the "most renowned cartoonist in Malaysia."